Good Database Design is Mightier than Hardware

 There is a time and place for hardware upgrades.
 The problem is that most people find hardware easier and just aren’t aware of how expensive their app logic really is.
 I find tuning easier and more cost effective.

-9 comments on “Good Database Design is Mightier than Hardware”
+9 Responses to “Good Database Design is Mightier than Hardware”